 Additionally, if you have an outstanding balance for your old device, you'll receive up to $650.
 However, if you just paid an early termination fee, you'll only earn up to $350.

-Verizon's rival, T-Mobile, offers an extensive network but said the network is speedier.
-That being said, the service doesn't cover rural areas well, which can be a major downfall for quite a few customers.
+Verizon's (most vocal) rival, T-Mobile USA, offers an extensive network but the network is speedier in the eastern US.
+That being said, the T-Mobile network doesn't cover rural areas well, which can be a major downside for quite a few customers.

-T-Mobile also showcases a wide array of plans, including an unlimited plan.
-Even if you don't opt for the unlimited cell phone plan, you can always partake in T-Mobile's Music Freedom and Binge On features attached to its other plans.
+T-Mobile plans also vary, but they've been shrinking.
+Now you're limited to either T-Mobile One or the various prepay T-Mobile plans.
+Even if you don't opt for the unlimited cell phone plan, you can always partake in T-Mobile's Music Unlimited attached to its prepaid plans.

 Not only that, but T-Mobile boasts the best customer service among the four major carriers, scoring a 74 on the American Consumer Satisfaction Index.
 And the cherry on top?
 It offers an incredible loyalty program.

-Like Verizon, T-Mobile will offer up to $650 per line (up to 12 lines) in the form of a prepaid MasterCard card.
-If you're worried about the early termination fees or being unable to pay off your phone, T-Mobile has you covered.
+Did you know that you can switch to T-Mobile easily?
+Like Verizon, the T-Mobile offers an incentive of up to $650 per line (up to 12 lines) in the form of a prepaid MasterCard card.
+If you're worried about the early termination fees or being unable to pay off your phone, the T-Mobile network has you covered.

 There may be some exclusions to the deal.
-For instance, the iPhone 7 trade-up offer is ineligible with the switch.
+For instance, the iPhone 7 trade-up offer is ineligible with the switch to T-Mobile program.
+You can always trade in your phone online or at a T-Mobile store.

 Verizon vs T-Mobile Plans

-Verizon and T-Mobile both offer a wide variety of cell phone plans to suit nearly anyone's budget, data usage, and phone preference.
+Verizon and T-Mobile both offer a wide variety of cell phones (including the Samsung Galaxy) and cell phone plans to suit nearly anyone's budget, data usage, and phone preference.
 Let's take a look at who reigns superior.

 Verizon Cell Phone Plans

 Verizon offers unlimited talk and text with its data plans, but unfortunately, it does not offer any "true" unlimited plan.
-The size-labeled data amounts a customer can take advantage of range between 2GB and 30GB data (Small to Extra-Extra Large), though you can also purchase up to 100GB of data at an incredibly hefty fee.
+The size-labeled data amounts a customer can take advantage of range between 2GB and Verizon Unlimited.

-All new Verizon cell phone plans come with a safety feature, titled "Safety Mode."
+All of the newer Verizon cell phone plans come with a safety feature, titled "Safety Mode."
 With Safety Mode, you won't be charged any overage fees once your data limit has been exceeded.
-Instead, you'll have to deal with slower network speeds until the end of the billing cycle.
+Instead, you'll have to deal with slower LTE speeds until the end of the billing cycle.

-Like T-Mobile, Verizon also offers prepaid cell phone plans and data-only plans.
-Prepaid plans only come in 5GB or 10GB for smartphones or unlimited talk and text and unlimited mobile web for basic phones.
-However, the prepaid plans come with the Carryover Data, which means your unused data will carry over to the next month.
+Like T-Mobile, Verizon also offers prepay plans and data-only plans.
+Prepaid plans, which are no-contract plans, come in various sizes for smartphones or unlimited talk and text and unlimited mobile web for basic phones.
+However, the prepay plans come with the Carryover Data, which means your unused data will carry over to the next month.

 T-Mobile Cell Phone Plans

-T-Mobile's cell phone plans fall into the following categories: T-Mobile ONE, Prepaid Plans, and Other Plans.
-First, T-Mobile's ONE plan, which provides the individual (or entire family) with unlimited talk, text, and 4G LTE data.
+T-Mobile's cell phone plans fall into the following categories: T-Mobile ONE and Prepaid Plans (which serve as no-contract plans).
+First, T-Mobile's ONE plan, which is the available T-Mobile unlimited plan, which provides the individual (or entire family) with unlimited talk, text, and 4G LTE data and includes mobile hotspot.

 Fortunately, you can save a few extra dollars per line per month with the AutoPay feature.
-If T-Mobile ONE is a tad too pricey for you (in a lot of cases, it's actually cheaper), you could always adopt T-Mobile's prepaid cell phone plans or Simple Choice plans.
+If the T-Mobile ONE postpaid plan is a tad too pricey for you (in a lot of cases, it's actually cheaper), you could always adopt T-Mobile's prepaid cell phone plans or Simple Choice plans.

 Prepaid plans are broken up into these types: individual monthly plans, no contract plans, family monthly plans, mobile internet plans, and the international tourist plan.
-Individual monthly plans range in data amounts from 3GB to 10GB of 4G LTE data.
+Individual monthly plans range in data amounts from 4GB to unlimited amounts of 4G LTE data.

 So in the case of T-Mobile vs Verizon, who is the clear victor?
 T-Mobile is.
-The plans are much more affordable, and T-Mobile also offers an unlimited data package.
+The plans are much more affordable.

 T-Mobile vs Verizon Family Plans